zumasys/docs/site/docs/jbase/administration/installation-guides/create-accounts-and-users/README.md

 Its recommended to create a User Group to apply permissions to the jBASE application folder.

-1. Create a Group and add jBASEADM as a member.
+1. Create a Group and add JBASEADM as a member.

 2. Access Computer Management.
 This can be found by navigating through Control Panel or the Start Menu.
 Depending on your version of Windows this may vary and some steps may not apply.![](https://s3.amazonaws.com/screensteps_live/image_assets/assets/000/281/916/original/62aec7d3-84e9-4a7b-ab6c-22b4aa9a17d6.jpg?AWSAccessKeyId=AKIAJRW37ULKKSXWY73Q&Expires=1489165815&Signature=NJVrkj%2BZtQooVxuDucmF90BqgJU%3D)![create-accounts-and-users: blob](./blob.jpg)

 3. From the Control Panel, choose category, then choose either Large Icons or Small Icons

 .![create-accounts-and-users: blob](./blob.jpg)

 4. Choose Administrative Tools.

 ![create-accounts-and-users: blob](./blob.jpg)

 5. Choose Computer Management.

 ![create-accounts-and-users: blob](./blob.jpg)

 6. Navigate into Local Users and Groups, and into Groups folder.

 7. Right-Click Groups and choose New Group. ![create-accounts-and-users: blob](./blob.jpg)

 8. Type a name for the group, for example, jBASE Users.

 ![create-accounts-and-users: blob](./blob.jpg)

-9. Click the Add button, and add the jBASEADM user.
+9. Click the Add button, and add the JBASEADM user.

 ![create-accounts-and-users: blob](./blob.jpg)

 10. Click Ok, and then Close button.